EmeraldBoyY2K6/discord.py-Advanced-Moderation-System/README.md

 > This code has support for multiple servers (So, feel free to use it on multiple servers!)

 > [!IMPORTANT]
 > The NSFW detection can sometimes flags innocent things.
-I learned the hard way as the dev.
+I learned the hard way as an developer.
+(If it works then it works!)

 > [!TIP]
 > I highly recommend using [Silly Development](https://sillydev.co.uk/)'s VPS Service if you are searching ways to host your bot 24/7.
 (ToS is enforced in there, gotta tell you that!)